ttitt/ttitt/README.md

 I like project of open source and all interesting things and want do try to do it.
 - 🔭 I’m currently working on [Milk](https://github.com/ttitt/milk) framework of php
-- 🌱 I’m currently learning AI of python and framework Design
+- 🌱 I’m currently learning AI of python and framework design
 - 💬 Talk with me by [Email](mailto:i@ttitt.net)